OptiSchmopti/CsvProc9000/README.md

 ## 💬 Want to discuss?

-If you have any questions, doubts, ideas, problems or you simply want to present your opinions and views, feel free to open a [new Issue](https://github.com/OptiSchmopti/CsvProc9000/issues/new) on that topic.
+If you have any questions, doubts, ideas, problems or you simply want to present your opinions and views, feel free to hop into [Discussions](https://github.com/OptiSchmopti/CsvProc9000/discussions) and write about what you care about.
 We'd love to hear from you!